Aerosol-Lab/MSI_PC_usage/README.md

 **Do NOT drectly run on turminal** but creat job script and submit it.
 You can see more detail about the submission script from [here](https://www.msi.umn.edu/content/job-submission-and-scheduling-slurm).
 Here, just a simple example is shown:
 ```
 #!/bin/bash
+##  #SBATCH ** set
-#SBATCH -time 20:00:00
+#SBATCH -time 20:00:00  # set maximum calculation time
-#SBATCH --ntasks=5
+#SBATCH --ntasks=5      # set number of cores (processers)
-#SBATCH --mem=2gb
+#SBATCH --mem=2gb       # set limit of memorry (ram) usage

-module load intel
+module load intel       # load intel compiler module
-module load ompi
+module load ompi        # load openMPI module

-icpc -O3 -o run.out src/*cpp -std=c++11
+icpc -O3 -o run.out src/*cpp -std=c++11   # compile src/*cpp and create run.out file
-mpirun -n 5 ./run.out
+mpirun -n 5 ./run.out                     # run ./run.out with 5 cores (parallel)
 ```
 First few lines starting from `#SBATCH` set resource which you use in this job.
-* `--time` set maximum calculation time
-* `--ntasks` set number of cores (processers)
-* `--mem` set maximum limit of memorry (ram) usage

 Second block `module load *` load a module you use in this job.
-For example `module load lammps` is needed to call when you run MD simulation on LAMMPS.

 Third block is main commands (what you do in this job).
-In this example, `icpc -O3 -o run.out src/*cpp -std=c++11` compiles the source code and `mpirun -n 5 ./run.out` runs the compiled code with 5 cores.
 ### Job submission & related commands
 #### - Submit job script.
 ```